TCPShield/RealIP/README.md

 TCPShield is compatible with Spigot / CraftBukkit, BungeeCord and Velocity.

 When using Spigot / CraftBukkit, [ProtocolLib](https://github.com/aadnk/ProtocolLib) needs to be installed.
+This does not apply when using Paper 1.16 build #503 or higher.

 ### Setup
 Setting up the plugin is easy as pie.
 Please follow [these](https://docs.tcpshield.com/onboarding/tcpshield-plugin) guidelines.